SenseNet/sncom-resources/_docs/custom-notifications.md

 ### NotificationConfig default operation
 The following applies to the email sending procedure when an event is affected by a *NotificationConfig* content:

-- emails about content that are in a subtree thet does not contain a notification config are generated with the [default templates](/docs/notification)
+- emails about content that are in a subtree that does not contain a notification config are generated with the [default templates](/docs/notification)
 - NotificationConfig content at lower levels override those on upper levels
 - the Subject and the Body of the emails are specified by the corresponding Fields of the NotificationConfig content.
 The provided *{FieldName}* templates are replaced with their corresponding Field data.
 - the Sender of the emails is set to the SenderAddress specified by the NotificationConfig content (if not empty)